juji-io/datalevin/doc/search.md

-Instead of replacing term frequency by proximity score [4], which is relatively expensive to calculate, or adding the proximity score to the tf-idf score [5], which faces the difficult problem of determining the relative weights of the two scores, we decide to perform a two stage process: we search by tf-idf based scoring first as usual, then calculate proximity score only for the top results, and finally produce the top `k` results according to the proximity score.
+Instead of replacing term frequency by proximity score [4], which is relatively expensive to calculate, or adding the proximity score to the tf-idf score [5], which faces the difficult problem of determining the relative weights of the two scores that may require machine learning, we decide to perform a two stage process: we search by tf-idf based scoring first as usual, then calculate proximity score only for the top results, and finally produce the top `k` results according to the proximity score.

-For the first tf-idf stage, instead of producing top `k` results, we produce top `m * k` results, where `m` is user configurable as `:proximity-top-expansion` (default is 5) search option.
+For the first tf-idf stage, instead of producing top `k` results only, we produce top `m * k` results, where `m` is user configurable as `:proximity-top-expansion` (default is 5) search option.
 This parameter reflects a search quality vs. time trade-off.
 The larger is `m`, the better is the search quality, while the search